Configuring Windows Event Forwarding

 From an elevated command prompt type gpupdate /force.

-Step 3: Perform the following steps on the Azure ATP standalone sensor
+Step 3: Perform the following steps on the Defender for Identity standalone sensor

 Open Event Viewer.